Disorders of the Vulva: Common Causes of Vulvar Pain, Burning, and Itching

 Selective estrogen receptor modulators (SERMs) are drugs that stimulate certain tissues that respond to estrogen while not stimulating other tissues that respond to estrogen.
 One SERM has been approved to treat painful intercourse in postmenopausal women.
 If you are interested in SERMs, talk with your gynecologist about their risks and benefits.

 Vulvar intraepithelial neoplasia (VIN) is the presence of abnormal vulvar cells that are not yet cancer.
 VIN often is caused by human papillomavirus (HPV) infection.

 Signs and symptoms include itching, burning, or abnormal skin that may be bumpy, smooth, or a different color like white, brown, or red.
 VIN should be treated to prevent the development of cancer.

 VIN can be treated with a cream that is applied to the skin, laser treatment, or surgery.
-The HPV vaccine that protects against four types of HPV and the HPV vaccine that protects against nine types of HPV can help prevent VIN caused by these HPV types.
+The HPV vaccine may help prevent VIN.

 Cancer is the growth of abnormal cells.

 Vulvar cancer can be caused by infection with HPV.
 Other forms of cancer that can affect the vulva include melanoma (skin cancer) or Paget disease.
 Paget disease of the vulva may be a sign of cancer in another area of the body, such as the breast or colon.